-- Teams are NOT required to rush the quarterback with the seven second clock in effect. - ii.
+- 1. All players who rush the passer must be a minimum of seven yards from the line of scrimmage when the ball is snapped.
+Any number of players can rush the quarterback.
+Players not rushing the quarterback can defend on the line of scrimmage. - 2.
+Once the ball is handed off, the seven-yard rule no longer is in effect and all defenders may go behind the line of scrimmage. - 3.
+A special marker, or the referee, will designate a rush line seven yards from the line of scrimmage.
+Defensive players should verify they are in the correct position with the official on every play. - a.
+A legal rush is: - i.
+Any rush from a point 7 yards from the defensive line of scrimmage. - ii.
+A rush from anywhere on the field AFTER the ball has been handed off by the quarterback. - iii.
+If a rusher leaves the rush line early (breaks the 7 yard area), they may return to the rush line, reset, and then legally rush the quarterback. - iv.
+If a rusher leaves the rush line early and the ball is handed off before he/she crosses the line of scrimmage, he/she may legally rush the quarterback. - b.
+A penalty may be called if: - i.
+The rusher leaves the rush line before the snap AND crosses the line of scrimmage before a handoff or pass illegal rush (5 yards from the line of scrimmage and replay the down unless offense declines the penalty). - ii.
+Any defensive player crosses the line of scrimmage before the ball is snapped offsides (5 yards from line of scrimmage and replay the own unless the offense declines the penalty). - iii.
+Any defensive player not lined up at the rush line crosses the line of scrimmage before the ball is passed or handed off illegal rush (5 yards from the line of scrimmage and replay the down unless the offense declines the penalty). - c.
+Special circumstances: - i.
+A blitzer is entitled to a STRAIGHT LINE to the QB.
+He or she may not intentionally veer into an offensive player.
+Doing so is a defensive penalty. - ii.
 There is NO rushing the QB allowed at the U6 level. - iii.
 Teams are not required to identify their rusher before the play. - iv.
 Should the defense rush from further than two (2) yards on either side of the beanbag, impeding the rusher will not be called. - 4.
 Players rushing the quarterback may attempt to block a pass; however, NO contact can be made with the quarterback in any way.
 Blocking the pass or attempting to block the pass and then making contact with the passer will result in a roughing the passer penalty. - 5.
 The offense cannot impede the rusher in any way.
-The rusher has the right to a clear path to the quarterback (except in regards to c.iii).
-If the "path or line" is occupied by a moving offensive player, then it is the offense's responsibility to avoid the rusher.
+The rusher has the right to a STRAIGHT LINE to the quarterback.
+If that line is occupied by a moving offensive player, then it is the offense's responsibility to avoid the rusher.
 Any disruption to the rusher's path and/or contact will result in an impeding the rusher penalty.
-If the offensive player does not move after the snap, then it is the rusher's responsibility to go around the offensive player and to avoid contact. - 6.
+If an offensive player does NOT move after the snap, then it is the rusher's responsibility to go around the offensive player and to avoid contact. - 6.
 A sack occurs if the quarterback's flags are pulled behind the line of scrimmage.
 The ball is placed where the quarterback's feet are when flag is pulled. - i.
 A safety is awarded if the sack takes place in the offensive team's end zone.